 CLPX Portable Isocyanate Monitor

-The CLPX provides low level gas detection at ppb levels in a wide variety of tasks: safety spot checking, routine maintenance, emergency response and COSHH assessments.
+The CLPX provides low level gas detection at ppb levels in a wide variety of tasks: safety spot checking, routine maintenance, and COSHH assessments.

-CLPX employs reliable ChemLogic paper-tape technology to detect toxic gases and utilises the most advanced electronics and analysis software to meet the needs of health and safety professionals who need to monitor at several sample points within a plant.
+CLPX employs reliable ChemLogic paper-tape technology to detect toxic gases.
+It meets the needs of health and safety professionals who need to monitor at several sample points within a plant.

-It is a versatile instrument that can be configured to detect a variety of gases, eliminating the need to purchase different instruments or different gas keys to sample different gases.
+It is a versatile instrument that can be configured to detect a variety of gases.
+As a result this eliminates the need to purchase different instruments or different gas keys to sample different gases.
 Each calibration works with several gases and is performed before the unit is shipped to site.